 WHAT DOES THE NAME MEAN?

-“Tom Tom” is a tip of the hat to Thomas Jefferson.
-Best remembered as the author of The Declaration of Independence, founder of the University of Virginia, architect of Monticello, and Third President of the United States, Jefferson was also a visionary farmer, winemaker, art patron, and inventor.
+“Tom Tom” is a friendly nod toward Thomas Jefferson, author of The Declaration of Independence, founder of the University of Virginia, architect of Monticello, and Third President of the United States.
+Jefferson was a visionary farmer, winemaker, art patron, and inventor.
 Tom Tom connects Jefferson’s revolutionary legacy with the difficult and visionary work of founders today.

 WHAT’S WITH THE BUFFALO?

 The buffalo is a symbol of the frontier.
 Lewis and Clark returned from their exploration of the American West with a buffalo hide displaying Native American painting and cartography.
 Thomas Jefferson sponsored their historic journey, and this hide now hangs in the foyer of Jefferson’s home Monticello, as a reminder of the value of American risk-taking.

 WHY IS TOM TOM FREE?